10

 What is bioclimatic architecture?

-Building that takes into account climate and environmental conditions to help achieve thermal comfort inside.
-It deals with design and architectural elements, avoiding complete dependence on mechanical systems, which are regarded as support. (i.e. Using natural ventilation or mixed mode ventilation) Architecture that has a connection to Nature.
+Architecture that has a connection to Nature.
+Building designs that take into account climate and environmental conditions to help achieve optimal thermal comfort inside.
+It deals with design and architectural elements, avoiding complete dependence on mechanical systems, which are regarded as support.
+A good example of this is using natural ventilation or mixed mode ventilation.

 Is this new?

-No. It can be said that a lot of traditional architecture works according to bioclimatic principles.
-It was not long ago when air conditioning was rare and expensive.
-An example of traditional architecture working in this manner are often venacular archetypes, such as the Southern oriented windows in Southern Spain, the use of materials with thermal mass such as adobe with an earth coating of lime on walls in the houses of Andalucia creates a stable indoor micro-climate accompanied with the location of villages on south facing slopes.
+No. Many traditional architecture styles work according to bioclimatic principles.
+It was not long ago when air conditioning was rare and expensive, and still is for many places today.
+Examples of traditional architecture working in this manner are often vernacular archetypes, such as the Southern oriented windows in the south of Spain.
+In these villages nestled into south facing slopes, the use of materials with thermal mass (such as adobe) with an earth coating of lime on walls in the houses of Andalucia creates a stable indoor micro-climate when coupled with location.

 But, does it really work?